aimeos/aimeos-docs/src/frontend/html/create-subparts.md

 Necessary data can be assigned directly to the view because the [magic methods](https://php.net/manual/en/language.oop5.overloading.php) `__get()` and `__set()` care about their handling in the view class.

-## modifyBody()
+## modify()

 When caching the complete output of a component, sooner or later there will be one part that depends on data that is different for every user, like something in their session.
 It's also conceivable that a parameter can have so many different values that hundreds or thousands cache entries for almost the same content needs to be generated.

 In both cases it's more efficient to generate only the part that depends on these data for every request and replacing this section in the cached component output.
-To replace a section of the cached body content, the `modifyBody()` method is called each time after an entry is retrieved from the cache.
+To replace a section of the cached body content, the `modify()` method is called each time after an entry is retrieved from the cache.
 The clients are able to replace the old content and paste in the new one.

 The method needs two parameters in return: